aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

     from the sidebar.
 3. On the **Integrations** page, navigate to **External integrations** and select **Disk autoscaler**.
-4. In the **Autoscaler integration** window, select the newly-created autoscaler integration endpoint from the dropdown menu and select **Enable**.
+4. In the **Autoscaler integration** window, select the newly created autoscaler integration endpoint from the dropdown menu and select **Enable**.